 Kali Gandaki River Rafting

-Kali Gandaki river rafting with a total catchment area of 46,300 sq kms runs through a deep gorge, which helps the hydro electricity production in Nepal.
-Rafting doesn’t need life experience; rather it considers the healthy enthusiasm for recreation with a great sense of humour.
-Then only this fast flowing river Kali Gandaki would let you experience its Jigjag Joltings, roller coaster through a big bathtub, seeking to push with its a full natural force.
+Kali Gandaki river rafting with a total catchment area of 46,300 sq km runs through a deep gorge, which helps the hydroelectricity production in Nepal.
+Rafting doesn’t need life experience; rather it considers the healthy enthusiasm for recreation with a great sense of humor.
+Then only this fast-flowing river Kali Gandaki would let you experience its Jigjag Joltings, roller coaster through a big bathtub, seeking to push with its a full natural force.
 If you do this trip once in your lifetime, you will have a wonderful experience that you will thoroughly enjoy.

 Rafting name: Kali Gandaki River Rafting

 River distance: 105 km